REQUIRED MATERIALS

 To complete this tutorial, you will need:

-- 1 spool of braided and waxed polyester thread - diameter 0.8 mm - brown (OR a box of Meisi M60 thread - to have a finer thread)
+- 1 spool of braided and waxed polyester thread - 0.8 mm diameter - brown (OR a card of Meisi M60 thread - for a finer thread)

-- 1 HAZELNUT slice finish - Colorcut - 30 ml
+- 1 NOISELLE edge finish - Colorcut - 30 ml

-- 1 tube of special leather contact glue
+- 1 tube of special leather contact adhesive

 - 1 mallet